mcorino/wxRuby3/README.md

 ## wxRuby3 licence

 wxRuby3 is free and open-source.
-It is distributed under the liberal MIT licence which is compatible with both free and commercial development.
+It is distributed under the liberal MIT license which is compatible with both free and commercial development.
 See [LICENSE](LICENSE) for more details.

 ### wxRuby3 and wxWidgets